joshking1/python-configurations/README.md

 This script allows you to check for Node.js installation, install Node.js if needed, update the system, and display a concluding message at the end.

+# patch-management-2.py

+This script performs system upgrade, auto-removal of old packages, and cache cleaning.

+In this script, the following steps are performed:

+1. The `upgrade_system()` function uses `os.system()` to run the commands `apt-get update` and `apt-get upgrade -y`, which upgrade the system and install the available security patches.

+2. The `auto_remove()` function uses `os.system()` to run the command `apt-get autoremove -y`, which removes old packages that are no longer needed.

+3. The `auto_clean()` function uses `os.system()` to run the command `apt-get autoclean -y`, which cleans the cache and removes old package files.

+4. The script calls each function sequentially to perform the system upgrade, auto-removal, and cache cleaning.

+5. After running the code blocks, a message is printed on the screen to indicate that the system upgrade, auto-removal, and cache cleaning processes have been completed.

+This script automates the process of upgrading the system, removing old packages, and cleaning the cache, providing a convenient way to maintain the system's cleanliness and security.